 I was under an unusual amount of stress at work dealing with a new account and later on I got really pissed off at my oral surgeon's office because I had to wait for a long time.
 This usually wouldn't phase me a bit as I'm a patient person, and I found it odd that I was feeling so angry at such a stupid (and expected) thing.
 But then I was like, huh, I must have had a stress-induced surge of catecholamine and cortisol leading to a state of adrenocortical arousal which makes me more prone to get tipped off by stupid things like being forced to watch Ryder Cup coverage while waiting to see my dentist.

 Once I identified the neurological processes at work, I was able to better control my mood.
 And THAT is called metacognition, a concept which is given a brief treatment in the very first chapter of Project Reach.
+Unfortunately, my anger and feeling of utter frustration lasted until bedtime and prevented me from getting any writing done last night.
+Alas, I am a slave to my amygdala.

 No comments: